luizhrios/tennis-courts-v1/README.md

 # Technical requirements

- **- Implement all the missing Restful swagger statements and the API paths to the controllers**
+ **- Implement all the missing Restful swagger statements and the API paths to the controllers** - OK

- **- Check why rescheduleReservation in the class ReservationService.java is not working correctly and fix it**
+ **- Check why rescheduleReservation in the class ReservationService.java is not working correctly and fix it** - OK

 # Assumptions
 ●	No authentication/authorization system is required